Name: Anna Wilkins Organization: Lincoln Conservation Organizations Phone: 781-259-9251

 lat: 42°26'7.04"N Long: 71°18'12.59"W Pipeline trail off of Bedford Road.

-This area is part of the Flint's Pond conservation area which is overall mixed hardwood forest.Management site description:
+This area is part of the Flint's Pond conservation area which is overall mixed hardwood forest.Management area description:

 Hemlock grove (heavily affected by wooly adelgid), northwest slope, adjacent to gas pipeline right-of-way.